Creating a Task Server

 Select the IAM from the drop-down list.
 If it does not appear, press the refresh button then press the drop-down list again.

 NOTE: you should investigate limiting the role to the single bucket - this is beyond the scope of this simple explanation.
+The minimum S3 permissions required are (replace the bucket name):

 Termination Protection - scroll down and Enable Termination protection